 When I began plotting out this room makeover, I found some great inspiration photos on Pinterest.
 If you follow me there, you may have noticed I pinned a lot of black and white rooms that had some great black wall moldings.

-Here’s the problem with wall moldings –
+Here’s the problem with wall moldings -they can be expensive.

 Faux wall moldings made with FrogTape and glossy black paint.

 Faux Wall Moldings

 After I nailed down my measurements, these were pretty easy to do.
 From outside edge to outside edge, my moldings are 24 1/2 inches wide x 74 inches long.
 The bottom edge comes up 11 1/2 inches from the floor and the top edge comes down 10 inches from the ceiling.
 There is more room between the ceiling and top edge than the baseboard and the bottom edge.
 I did that on purpose – I may want to add faux crown molding one day!

 I determined the size by sketching lines on my wall to get an idea of how large I wanted the moldings.
 Be sure to write down your measurements before completing the next step.

 When I had the lines where I wanted them, I painted a rough rectangle right over the lines.